stanfordio/ressenter/README.md

 # Ressenter

 Ressenter is a command line tool to pull content from Dissenter.com, a browser-based social network operated by Gab.com.
-(We will not reward either of these domains with hyperlinks.)
+More recently, Dissenter has been integrated into the main Gab.com site as "Gab Trends".

-This tool does not require any authentication with Dissenter; all the data it pulls is available publicly.
+This tool does not require any authentication with Dissenter or Gab; all the data it pulls is available publicly.

 Currently, this tool can: